MyTradables/mt-cognito-userpool/README.md

-# MyTradables: Amazon Web Services Cloud Development Kit Bootstrap
+# MyTradables: Cognito Userpool

-This repository contains a AWS CDK template stack for MyTradables internal use.
+This repository contains a AWS CDK Cognito stack for MyTradables internal use.

 This template stack is build on top of aws cdk typescript.
 Github actions workflows have been added for ci/cd.